 Choosing the right professional for your cost segregation study is one of the most important decisions you’ll make in this process.
 The quality of your study directly impacts your tax savings and your ability to withstand IRS scrutiny.
 A great firm doesn’t just run the numbers; they bring a specific blend of skills and a history of success to the table.
 When you’re vetting potential partners, you’re looking for a team that can confidently identify every possible saving while building an ironclad, defensible report.
 Think of it as hiring a specialist—you wouldn’t want a general practitioner performing heart surgery, and you don’t want a generalist handling this highly specific tax strategy.
 Let’s break down the key qualifications that separate the experts from the amateurs.

-Credentials and Certifications That Matter
+Key Credentials and Certifications to Look For

 First, check for credentials.
 While there’s no single license for cost segregation, the gold standard is certification from the American Society of Cost Segregation Professionals (ASCSP).
 This organization sets a high bar for ethics, experience, and expertise in the field.
 A professional certified by the ASCSP has proven they adhere to industry best practices and have a deep understanding of the engineering principles and tax code involved.
 Seeing this certification is a strong indicator that you’re dealing with a serious, qualified expert.
 It’s a quick way to filter out firms that might not have the specialized knowledge required to perform a thorough and compliant study for your properties.

-Expertise in Both Engineering and Tax Law
+Why Your Pro Needs Both Engineering and Tax Smarts

 A successful cost segregation study requires a team with two distinct skill sets: engineering and tax accounting.
 You need professionals who can walk through your property and understand the construction—from the electrical wiring to the foundation—and classify each component correctly.
 At the same time, you need tax experts who understand the nuances of IRS regulations and depreciation schedules.
 The best firms have in-house engineers and CPAs working together.
 This combination ensures you’re not only identifying all eligible components for accelerated depreciation but also that the final report is fully compliant with current tax law.
 One skill set without the other can lead to missed savings or, worse, an inaccurate study that raises red flags with the IRS.